-Experts have not yet reached agreement on the best way to treat chronic fatigue syndrome.
-But one thing is certain: CFS treatment should be tailored to the individual patient.
-It usually focuses on the symptoms that most affect the patient (e.g. problems sleeping, pain) and accompanying disorders, and should include both medication and non-medication-assisted measures.
+Experts have been unable to agree on the best treatment for CFS to date.
+But one thing is certain: treatment should be tailored to the individual patient.
+It usually focuses on the symptoms that most affect the patient (e.g. sleep disorders, pain) and accompanying disorders, and should include medication as well as non-drug measures.

 When to see a doctor?